 If your air ducts are dirty, it is probably due to an underlying issue.
 Before cleaning or replacing your ducts, the cause(s) must be corrected or else the problem will likely recur.

-“Well-maintained HVAC systems rarely need their duct system cleaned,” says Gabriel Carini, who owns Carini Heating and Air Conditioning in San Diego.
+“Well-maintained HVAC systems rarely need their duct system cleaned,” says Gabriel Carini, who owns Carini Heating, Air and Plumbing in San Diego.

 2.)
 Cleaning dirty ducts won’t prevent health problems